-Huge crowds join People’s Assembly March calling for General Election now
+Huge crowds join People’s Assembly march calling for general election now

-Early vote rally reflects public ‘anger and determination’, say organisers
+Early-vote rally reflects public ‘anger and determination’, say organisers

 Thousands have taken to the streets of London to demand a general election now, along with greater support for ordinary people struggling with the cost of living crisis.